marijnh/Eloquent-JavaScript/11_async.md

 finished successfully) or rejected (it failed).
 Resolve handlers (as registered with `then`) are only called when the action is successful, and rejections are automatically propagated to the new promise that is returned by `then`.
-When a handler throws an exception, this automatically causes the promise produced by its `then` call to be rejected.
+And when a handler throws an exception, this automatically causes the promise produced by its `then` call to be rejected.
 So if any element in a chain of asynchronous actions fails, the outcome of the whole chain is marked as rejected, and no regular